Opt Out Today

 SEIU Washington State Council

-The SEIU Washington State Council collected $1.6 million from its local affiliates in 2020.
+The SEIU Washington State Council collected $777,000 from its local affiliates in 2022.

-• $1.9 million was spent by the State Council on political activity and lobbying.
-Because it made major political contributions for years and failed to register and report as a political action committee as required by Washington state law, the Council was fined $250,000 in penalties and fees by state authorities.
+• $50,529 was spent by the State Council on political activity and lobbying.
+Because it made major political contributions for years and failed to register and report as a political action committee as required by law, the Council was charged to pay up to $250,000 in penalties and fees in 2019.

-Lastly, a portion of the dues paid by SEIU 925 members also goes to support the SEIU national headquarters in Washington, D.C.
+Lastly, a portion of the dues paid by the local members also go to support the national SEIU headquarters in Washington, D.C.

 SEIU National Headquarters